 If you attempt to go this route, make sure the collector clearly states its credit reporting policy in writing.
 It should provide a written description of any fees or interest that will be added to the debt.
 Compare what they will charge to the cost of paying with a credit card.

 Option No. 3: Settle the debt with the collection agency.

 You may be able to negotiate a reduced payoff amount for the debt.
 There’s a good chance the collection agency has either purchased the debt for less than the full amount or is collecting on behalf of the medical provider.
 Either case would give them some flexibility to accept a lesser amount.
 This will likely result in a collection account on your credit.
 The balance should be updated to show it’s been paid.

 If you’re thinking of consolidating, start with a phone call…

 You indicated that you are thinking of debt consolidation because you have other debts.
 If that’s the case, your first call – even before you contact the medical provider or collection agency – should be to a reputable credit counseling agency.
 The counselor can help you review your debts and budget, so you can evaluate how this debt fits into your overall financial situation.

 If you discover, for example, that you can’t pay back your debt with the help of the counseling agency in five years or less, you may need to consider debt settlement or even bankruptcy.
-While those options may hurt your credit in the short term, they could allow you to put your debts behind you, so you are then free to start rebuilding your credit and reaching your financial goals.
+While those options may hurt your credit in the short term, they could allow you to put your debts behind you.
+You are then free to start rebuilding your credit and reaching your financial goals.
 If you’re still not sure which option is right for you, call and Debt.com will match you with the right solution, based on your needs, credit, and budget.

 Other questions about unpaid medical bills